 THESE NOTES MUST BE READ AND UNDERSTOOD BY ALL INVOLVED IN THE 3.
+TRAFFIC MANAGEMENT

-TRAFFIC MANAGEMENT ror building on a major, narrow or steeply sloping road: Parking of vehicles or loading/unloading of vehicles on this roadway may cause a traffic hazard.
+For building on a major, narrow or steeply sloping road: For outuaing on a major, narrow or steeply sloping road: Parking of vehicles or loading/unloading of vehicles on this roadway may cause a traffic hazard.
 During construction, maintenance or demolition of this building designated parking for workers and loading areas should be provided.
 Trained traffic management personnel should be responsible for the supervision of these areas.
+For building where on-site loading/unloading is restricted: Construction of this building will require loading and unloading of materials on the roadway.
+Deliveries should be planned to avoid congestion of loading areas and trained traffic management personnel should be used to supervise loading/unloading areas.
+THIS INCLUDES (but is not limited): OWNER, BUILDER, SUBCONTRACTORS, CONSULTANTS, RENOVATORS, OPERATORS, MAINTAINERS, DEMOLISHERS.